Code-Institute-Submissions/Khalanar-ribbit_SepResub/README.md

 # ![](static/images/ribbit-favicon.png)ribbit

-Ribbit is a gathering place.
+Welcome to Ribbit.
+This is a gathering place.
 A forum where users can write about their favourite topics and their knowledge with the world.
 Users can create categories, posts and like and comment on other people's posts.
 Ribbit is a space to share and respect among the community is expected, there is a 0 tolerance to hatred policy.

 Open the project deployed to Heroku [here](https://ribbit-0.herokuapp.com/).